Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Catalase converts hydrogen peroxide into water and oxygen.

-Superoxide dismutase breaks antioxidants down into hydrogen peroxide.
+Superoxide dismutase breaks down antioxidants into hydrogen peroxide.

 You can consume other antioxidants through the diet.
-Some of the better known include the antioxidant vitamins beta-carotene, vitamin B6, vitamin C, and vitamin E.
+Some of the better-known include the antioxidant vitamins beta-carotene, vitamin B6, vitamin C, and vitamin E.

 Minerals